|Expanded Points Of Interest. Added photographs.

 - From 1776 to 1780 he held various positions including Aide-de-Camp to General Greene in the Continental Army, Secretary to the Committee for Foreign Affairs, and Clerk to the Pennsylvania Assembly.

 - Published The Crisis papers between 1776 and 1783.
-On Christmas Day 1776, George Washington read the first essay to his dispirited soldiers to boost moral.
+On Christmas Day 1776, George Washington read the first essay to his dispirited soldiers to boost morale.
 Shortly afterward the energized soldiers - emboldened by Paine's words - launched a surprise attack on unsuspecting Hessians and won the decisive battle of Trenton.

 - Much of Paine's service to America had been at his own expense.
 Acknowledging this, in 1784 New York State gave him a confiscated Royalist farm in New Rochelle, and in 1785 Congress awarded him $3000.